GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 ### Integration with Angular

-To integrate Guess.js with an Angular CLI project, you can use [`ngx-build-plus`](https://github.com/manfredsteyer/ngx-build-plus).
-The steps you need to go through include:
+To integrate Guess.js with an Angular CLI project, use the [`ngx-build-plus`](https://github.com/manfredsteyer/ngx-build-plus) package:

 * Install of `ngx-build-plus`, `guess-webpack`, and `guess-parser`
 * Add the `GuessPlugin` as part of your webpack configuration specifying a Google Analytics view ID or, if using different analytics provider, a `reportProvider`: